Indicator Climate

 Topic Core indicator DPSIR Main topic

-Climate Pressures
+Climate Pressure

 CO2 Emissions from thermal and motor fuels